Postdoc/Applied Research Scientist

 PUBLICATIONS

-See Google scholar for a more up-to-date publication list
+Google scholar contains a more up-to-date publication list.

 Refereed conference and journal publications